zju3dv/4K4D/readme.md

 ## Training

-- [ ] TODO: Finish up the training doc for 4k4d.

 ### Pretrained Models for Training

-- [ ] TODO: Finish up the training doc for 4k4d.
+- [ ] TODO: Upload pretrained models for continuing training.

 ### Training on DNA-Rendering (ZJU-MoCap and NHR)